Beach Hazards Statement issued for Coastal Onslow, East Carteret, Hatteras Island by NWS - NewsBreak

 Beach Hazards Statement issued for Coastal Onslow, East Carteret, Hatteras Island by NWS

-Effective: 2021-08-20 08:00:00 EDT Expires: 2021-08-20 20:00:00 EDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Life-threatening rip currents.
+Effective: 2021-08-23 11:00:00 EDT Expires: 2021-08-23 20:00:00 EDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Life-threatening rip currents.
 If caught in a rip current, remain calm.
 Swim in a direction following the shoreline.
 If tired, float or tread water until out of the rip current.
 If unable to escape, face the shore and call or wave for help.
-Shore break occurs when waves break directly on the beach.
-It is extremely important to protect your head and neck whenever you are in breaking waves by keeping your hands in front of you at all times.
-Target Area: Coastal Onslow; East Carteret; Hatteras Island; Northern Outer Banks; Ocracoke Island; West Carteret BEACH HAZARDS STATEMENT IN EFFECT THROUGH THIS EVENING * WHAT...Dangerous rip currents and large breaking waves expected in the surf zone. * WHERE...All Eastern North Carolina beaches. * WHEN...Through this evening. * IMPACTS...Rip currents can sweep even the best swimmers away from shore into deeper water.
-Dangerous shore break can throw a swimmer or surfer head first into the bottom causing neck and back injuries. * ADDITIONAL DETAILS...The most likely time for strong rip currents to occur is a couple hours either side of low tide, which will occur between noon and 1 PM today. * PRECAUTIONARY/PREPAREDNESS ACTIONSalerts.weather.gov
+Target Area: Coastal Onslow; East Carteret; Hatteras Island; Ocracoke Island; West Carteret BEACH HAZARDS STATEMENT IN EFFECT UNTIL 8 PM EDT THIS EVENING SOUTH OF CAPE HATTERAS * WHAT...Dangerous rip currents. * WHERE...The beaches from south of Cape Hatteras to Surf City. * WHEN...Until 8 PM EDT this evening. * IMPACTS...Rip currents can sweep even the best swimmers away from shore into deeper water. * ADDITIONAL DETAILS...The most likely time for strong rip currents to occur is a couple hours either side of low tide, which will occur around 3 pm this afternoon.alerts.weather.gov

 Comments / 0